JEFH507/org-chart-goose-orchestrator/docs/operations/PRIVACY-GUARD-PROXY-GUIDE.md

 ### What is Privacy Guard Proxy?

-Privacy Guard Proxy is a **transparent HTTP proxy layer** that sits between Goose agents and LLM providers.
+Privacy Guard Proxy is a **transparent HTTP proxy layer** that sits between goose agents and LLM providers.
 It intercepts ALL LLM API calls and applies PII masking based on user-selected privacy modes.

 ### Architecture

 ```
 ┌──────────────┐
-│ Goose Agent  │
+│ goose Agent  │
 │ (any profile)│
 └──────┬───────┘
        │ api_base: http://privacy-guard-proxy:8090/v1